deanwampler/spark-scala-tutorial/Tutorial.markdown

 // sc.stop()
 ```

 If you exit the REPL immediately, this will happen implicitly.
 Still, it's a good practice to always call `stop`.
+Don't do this now; we want to keep the session alive...

 #### The Spark Web Console